Click the links below to learn more

 Bingen is located on State Route 14 with one of only two Amtrak stops between Vancouver and Pasco.
-The Columbia River is accessed in Bingen through the Port of Klickitat at Bingen Point.
-Bingen is the Washington center for windsurfing, skiing, snowmobiling, kayaking, hiking, horseback trail riding, mountain biking, and fishing and hunting in the spectacular Columbia River Gorge Scenic Area.
+The Columbia River can be accessed through the Port of Klickitat at Bingen Point.
+Bingen is a gateway for windsurfing, skiing, snowmobiling, kayaking, hiking, horseback trail riding, mountain biking, and fishing and hunting in the spectacular Columbia River Gorge Scenic Area.

-Stop by and visit our small community and the businesses located there.
+Stop by and visit our small community and businesses.